Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 4.2.
 Our internal operations

-In 2024, we introduced an introductory course on sustainability for all new employees.
-The course is a part of the onboarding program recommended to all new employees and has an objective to increase internal awareness of sustainability issues among the RELEX employees.
+In 2024, we introduced a mandatory introductory course on sustainability for all new employees with an objective to increase internal awareness of sustainability issues among the RELEXians.
 This basic course introduces new employees with RELEX’s carbon handprint and major carbon footprint categories.
 It demands our new employees familiarize themselves with the Environmental Policy.
-We expect all our employees to read and comply with the Environmental Policy as part of the bi-annual company-wide mandatory Business Ethics certification course.
-Our target is to maintain a 100% compliance rate among our employees with the Environmental policy.
+In addition, our digital platform RELEX Skills Academy offers a comprehensive sustainability course for more in-depth knowledge on the subject.

-RELEX also encourages its employees to participate in the charitable initiatives that are close to their hearts including those that target environmental issues.
-RELEX adopted the Charitable Volunteering policy that allows everyone at RELEX to use up to 2 paid workdays for volunteering.
+RELEX encourages its employees to participate in the charitable initiatives that are close to their hearts including those that target environmental issues.
+RELEX adopted the Charitable Volunteering policy that allows everyone at RELEX to use up to 2 workdays for volunteering.

 4.3.
-Supplier engagement
+Supplier engagement and use of primary emission data

 99% of our emissions come from our value chain.
 It is therefore crucial that our suppliers are committed to climate targets as well.
 We are conducting vendor assessments, with the near-term goal of collecting more accurate emission data from our value chain.

 Our objective is to build capacity by assessing the level of ESG maturity of our targeted vendors with a focus on climate measures and goals.
 We invite RELEX’s targeted suppliers to respond to an online questionnaire.
 Our goal is to achieve or exceed the response rate of 90% by 2028.
-By adopting this measure, we also aim to improve the data quality in RELEX’s GHG inventory and increase the availability of data obtained directly from our suppliers on the emissions that arise from RELEX’s use of their products and services.
+Building on the foundation set, we expect to collaborate with our key suppliers, setting emission reduction goals and more rigorous assessment criteria for new vendors.